 Mandatory leak inspection

 Do you own an installation that contains F-gases such as an air conditioning system, cooling installation, high voltage switch, or heat pump system?
 You must have the leakage detection system inspected at least every 12 months.
 Leakage detection systems for electrical switches must be inspected at least every 6 years.
-You must have the inspection performed by someone with an F-gases certificate.
+You must have the inspection performed by someone with the proper certificate.
 You must keep records of the inspections and repairs in a logbook (logboekverplichting) and keep these records for 5 years.

 How would you rate this page?(question 1 of max 3)